 Shawnee Indian Cemetery - Shawnee, Kansas

 The Shawnee Indian Cemetery is a small cemetery at the end of a short dead end street in Shawnee, Kansas.
 At first glance, the Shawnee Indian Cemetery appears to be an empty lot, but on inspection, a number of memorial stones are found, mostly laying down on the ground.
-Although the oldest remaining headstone records a death from 1837, the land was not officially set aside as a cemetery until 1854.
+Although the oldest remaining headstone records a death from 1837, the land was not officially set aside as a cemetery until the Treaty with The Shawnee on May 10, 1854.
 The last known burial is Julia Ann Daugherty, wife of CHief Charles Bluejacket, who died July 11, 1870.

 Burials in the Shawnee Indian Cemetery include Native Americans and individuals that were involved with the nearby Quaker and Methodist Missions.
 There are more graves than markers, and there are reports that headstones continued to disappear only a few years past.